 Biography of Kathleen Thoma

-From 2005-2013, she was a founding member of West Cove Studio and Gallery, an open, working printmaking co-operative in West Haven, CT.
-While at West Cove, she assisted with gallery promotion, printmaking demonstrations, gallery sitting and open studio events.
+From 2005-2013, she was a founding member of West Cove Studio and Gallery, a printmaking co-operative in West Haven, CT.
+While at West Cove, she assisted with gallery promotion, printmaking demonstrations, gallery sitting, and open studio events.
 She also taught expressive art classes in Montreal, New England to adults and children.